Dublin flex their muscles and get the better of old rivals Meath

 Meath maintained the effort in the third quarter.
 Ronan Jones came into the match strongly at centrefield and Cluxton’s kickouts started to look a bit rusty.

 Dublin couldn’t shake off the challenge and start to build a big lead but they managed to stay in front.
-It might have been harder for them in the third quarter had John Small picked up a second yellow for a late tackle on Shane McEntee but he escaped.
+It might have been harder for them in the third quarter had John Small picked up a second yellow for a late tackle but he escaped.

 It was an enjoyable, high-scoring match right until the end with the margin hopping between three and four points.
 There was concern for Dublin in Jonny Cooper having to retire injured in the 46th minute.
 Initially the reaction was hopeful but the player will be assessed in the coming days.